 How to Get Involved in Research as a Research Assistant

-Please look at the faculty profiles on our People page, and at the Psychology Canvas page for openings for research assistants.
+Please look at the faculty profiles and at the Psychology Canvas page for openings for research assistants.
 Working in a research lab is good experience and also an excellent way to find a supervisor to advise you on an honor’s thesis.

 How to Apply to the Honors Program